 A branch of the mission was founded in the United States and missionaries recruited included Rev C W Guinter, who was to become one of the outstanding missionary leaders of the SUM.
 At first the Sudan United Mission worked together with the American Sudan Interior Mission, which had missions in Nigeria, but after a short time they decided to continue separately.
 There are two American branches: the EUB – The Evangelical United Brethren (later called United Methodists) and the CRC – The Christian Reformed Church.

 The Canadian Branch worked in French Equatorial Africa, concentrating on the youth movement and work amongst women.

 The archives of the North American/ Canadian branch of the SUM are held at Calvin College in Michigan.

-The Norway branch, founded in 1939, worked among the lepers in the Tikar and
+The Norwegian Branch, founded in 1939, worked among leprosy sufferers in the Tikar and

 Rei-Bouba tribes in the French Cameroons.

-The Switzerland branch worked in Chad and the branch founded in France in 1960 also worked in Chad and the Cameroons.
+The Swiss Branch worked in Chad and the branch founded in France in 1960 also worked in Chad and the Cameroons.